 When you decide to self-publish a book, you are signing up for all the duties a traditional publisher would typically take on.
-That means you not only have to write a great book but you also have to take on the job of marketing it.
+That means you not only have to write a great book but you also take on the job of marketing it.
 Where do you begin?
 You construct a book marketing strategy and forge ahead step by step!
-Here are a few key elements for a good marketing strategy.
+Here are a few key elements for a good book marketing strategy.

 Advanced Review Copies (ARCs)

 Your author website is the go-to online space where readers can find out more about you and your work.
-Your author website should be the home base that links all your other social media accounts, news about your book, tour schedule if relevant, and links to book reviews, etc. If you don't want to build your own website, you can hire someone to do the building for you using a platform that makes it easy for you to edit and add to the site without outside assistance.
+Your author website should be the home base that links all your other social media accounts, news about your book, tour schedule (if relevant), and links to book reviews, etc. If you don't want to build your own website, you can hire someone to do the building for you using a platform that makes it easy for you to edit and add to the site without outside assistance.

-Facebook, Twitter, Amazon Author Page, and Goodreads
+Social Media: Facebook, Twitter, Amazon, and Goodreads

 Facebook, Twitter, an Amazon Author Page, and Goodreads are social media marketing outlets where you should have a presence as an author.
-You might even want to upload videos or book trailers to YouTube.
+You might even want to upload videos.
 The more hits and likes you garner across the internet, the more your book will get noticed.
-An online presence is crucial to increasing your book sales and absolutely must be part of your book marketing strategy.
+An online presence is crucial to increasing your book sales and is a strong addition to any book marketing strategy.